red-hat-storage/cockpit-ceph-installer/README.md

 - allows environment defaults to be overridden from `/var/lib/cockpit/ceph-installer/defaults.json`
 - supported roles: mons (inc mgrs), mds, osds, rgws and iscsi gateways, metrics
 - support All-in-One installs for POC (aka kick-the-tyres)
+- creates log of all the settings detected and requested at `~/cockpit-ceph-installer.log`

 ### Known Issues
 1. An ISO based deployment may not install the ceph-grafana-dashboards rpm